GiorgiChekurishvili/GameStore/README.md

 # GameStore API

 GameStore API is a web API for managing games, including functionalities like user registration, purchasing games, wishlist management, and game publishing by developers and publishers.
-This project is built with ASP.NET Core and uses MediatR, FluentValidation, and other modern technologies.
+This project is built with ASP.NET Core and uses MediatR, FluentValidation, Redis caching, and other modern technologies.
 ## Features

 - **Onion Architecture/Clean Architecture**: The application follows Onion Architecture (or Clean Architecture), promoting separation of concerns, maintainability, and testability by dividing the application into distinct layers.